FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_intro_ux.md

     "title": "Upgrade  Transfer CFT ",
     "linkTitle": "Upgrade Transfer CFT",
     "weight": "170"
-}This section explains how to upgrade an existing Transfer CFT from 3.1.3 or higher to <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> <span class="mc-variable Primary.Transfer_CFT version_long variable">3.9</span>.
+}This section explains how to upgrade an existing Transfer CFT from 3.1.3 or higher to{{< TransferCFT/componentshortname  >}} .
 It begins by detailing the prerequisites for a standalone (non multi-node) upgrade.
 For details on upgrading a multi-node installation, see <a href="../upgrade_multinode_ux#Upgrade" class="MCXref xref">Upgrade a Transfer CFT multi-node installation</a>.

 ## About upgrades

-As of <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> 3.4 there is no separate upgrade package, you use the installation package to perform an upgrade procedure as described in the sections below.
+As of {{< TransferCFT/componentlongname  >}} 3.4 there is no separate upgrade package, you use the installation package to perform an upgrade procedure as described in the sections below.

-All passwords stored in the UCONF dictionary, or in the <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> databases (for example, CFTPART, CFTPARM) are cyphered using the key generated at installation.
+All passwords stored in the UCONF dictionary, or in the {{< TransferCFT/componentlongname  >}} databases (for example, CFTPART, CFTPARM) are cyphered using the key generated at installation.
 If you are performing an upgrade, all passwords are cyphered using a hard-coded key.
 We recommend that you generate an encryption key.

 > **Note:**
 >